Service Observations with SPIRou

 All agencies are invited to encourage their community to submit snapshot programs.
 These programs must be able to accept an Image Quality worse than 1.2" or significant levels of extinction.
 Snapshot programs are used not only during bad weather conditions but also to fill gaps in the queues when no A, B or C program are available or suitable.
 Snapshot programs are not counted toward an agency's allocation.

-Non-sidereal observations with SPIRou are not offered for 2019B.
+Non-sidereal observations with SPIRou are not offered.

 Page limit for Canadian proposals

 For Canadian proposals: the Science justification is now limited to 2 pages, and the Technical justification to 1 page.